isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/GoHarvest/readme.txt

 press Start.

-If you want to only move within a set area , tick  max roam distance , se the scan range to be the distance you want to roam and as soon as you hit START it will not go for node beyind that distance from your start point.
+If you want to only move within a set area , tick  max roam distance , set the scan range to be the distance you want to roam and as soon as you hit START it will not go for nodes beyind that distance from your start point.

 Idea behind this
 ----------------